-Check out the What Where When guide for details on Theme Camps and events in each camp.
-There's a whole enchanted city out there to explore!
+Check out the What Where When guide, or the Dust app for a digital version, for details on Theme Camps and events in each camp.
+There's a sprawling chromatic metropolis out there to explore!
 The WWW guide will also be released online prior to the event.